AstunTechnology/os-custom-geonetwork/.github/ISSUE_TEMPLATE/p1-bug-report.md

 ---
-name: P1 Bug report
+name: P1 Bug Report
-about: Use this for high priority or urgent problems
+about: Use this for urgent issues
-title: ''
+title: "[P1 BUG]:"
 labels: bug
 assignees: archaeogeek